turbonomic/orm/README.md

 ### Extensions

 Mapper and Enforcer could be extended for complex or simply production use cases.
 Mapper could talk with 3rd party "brain" to decide what to be changed; wihle Enforcer could be repurposed to chase the source of trueth and take actions other than updating a resource in kubernetes.

+## Next Step

+Now you understand the architecture of ORM and tried our test resources, go ahead create your own ORM for your operators